skienzmatishun/rippreport/content/p/pied-piper/index.md

 ---
-title: "PIED PIPER"
+title: PIED PIPER
 date: 2021-06-04
-thumbnail: "img/pied-piper.jpg"
+thumbnail: img/pied-piper.jpg
 categories:
 - citycouncil
 tags:
 - airport
 - bay-bridge
 - burrell
 - catalyst
 - city-council
 - fairhope-pier
 - jay-robinson
 - kant
 - mpo
 - richard-shelby
 - robert-brown
 - sullivan
 - tolls
 - waterfront-project
 authors:
 - admin
+alttags: "Jack Burrell depicted as the Pied Piper, playing a flute in front of Fairhope’s fountain; symbolizing costly decisions and..."
 ---
 Fairhope City Council President and Eastern Shore, MPO, Metropolitan Planning Organization, Chairman Jack Burrell considers himself a genius.
 He is the only one, because he leaves a trail of poor decisions, confusion, and corruption that affects his own constituents in a negative way.

 Jack has been busy.
 He is the Pied Piper of Baldwin County representing the special interests of Catalyst/Scott Boone Consulting.